software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 ---

 Links to smaller patterns will go here once we have some.
-"High-quality Examples" is a good candidate; ask me about Kathy Sierra's videos if you are interested in writing up this pattern.
+"High-Quality Examples" is a good candidate; ask me about Kathy Sierra's videos if you are interested in writing up this pattern.